 Graduate assistantships in Student Accessibility Services are designed to give a broad-based view of the needs of students with various disabilities in a higher education setting, and the many services that SAS provides.
 Responsibilities vary, but may include such tasks as coordinating notetaker services, and/or assisting with transcriptioning or alternative text services, personal and academic advising, assisting with office management, and meeting with prospective students to discuss accommodations and services.
 Graduate assistants may be involved with coordinating support groups and undergraduate student staff supervision, depending upon their interest and background.

-Graduate assistantship responsibilities in the University Health Services may include service on established committees on sexuality, rape and sexual assault, alcohol and other drugs and providing assistance in planning programs responsive to student needs.
-Graduate assistants work with members of the Office of Student Health Promotion, Medical Services, Psychological Services, and the organization BACCHUS (Boosting Alcohol Consciousness Concerning the Health of University Students) on health-related program, education and promotion needs, provide health counseling to individual students, conduct educational programs in both classrooms and residence halls, and assist in training staff on health-related issues.
+Graduate assistantship responsibilities in the DeWeese Health Center may include service on established committees on sexuality, rape and sexual assault, alcohol and other drugs and providing assistance in planning programs responsive to student needs.
+Graduate assistants work with members of the Office of Student Health Promotion, Medical Services, Counseling and Psychological Services, and the organization BACCHUS (Boosting Alcohol Consciousness Concerning the Health of University Students) on health-related program, education and promotion needs, provide health counseling to individual students, conduct educational programs in both classrooms and residence halls, and assist in training staff on health-related issues.